Business Bankruptcy Lawyer in Greensboro, NC

-If your company has fallen on difficult times, and you are worried about being able to keep running, paying vendors, and meeting payroll, then you may need to consider applying for a declaration of bankruptcy.
+If your company has fallen on difficult times, and you worry about being able to keep running, paying vendors, and meeting payroll, then you need to consider applying for a declaration of bankruptcy.

 No one goes into business expecting to be unsuccessful or fail.
-But sometimes a business venture can struggle to find its footing in the marketplace, while having problems meeting their financial obligations.
+But sometimes a business venture struggles to find its footing in the Greensboro, NC, marketplace, while having problems meeting their financial obligations.

 What is Business Bankruptcy?